Royal Bridge (Badajoz)

 The Royal Bridge (Spanish: Puente Real) is a bridge in Badajoz, Spain.
 It crosses over the Guadiana.

-History and description

 Promoted by the Junta de Extremadura, the foundation stone was laid on 28 September 1992.
 The project consists of a cable-stayed bridge over the Guadiana with the following spans: (136 + 88 + 32) m.
 The bridge is continued by a viaduct displaying six spans of 32 m, making a total length of 452 m.
-The bridge platform, with 2 lanes in each direction, has a width of 23 m.
+The bridge platform, with two lanes in each direction, has a width of 23 m.
 The main pylon, made of reinforced concrete, stands 81.20 m high.
 It features 28 tension cables.

 It was opened on 23 December 1994.
 Following its inauguration, it became the busiest bridge in the municipality.